 The acronym of the agency that holds the to the parcel.
 Valid State agency values are: DLNR, DOA, DHHL, UH, ADC, ATDC, HCDA, HHSC, HTDC, HPHA, NELHA, OHA, BPNAS-RC, CGA, DOT-Highways Valid County agency values are to be determined in cooperation with County agencies.
-Fee Owner Agency • TIMK using one of the following formats: (1) 2-3-04-005-0000 (1) 2-3-04-005 12 Tax Map Key 2 The island on which the parcel is located Island 3 Plazel area in area entered to the nearest 0.0001 acres Parcel Acreage 4 Public Land Trust Status of When a single parcel lists the parcel per Admission multiple Public Land Trust Act (e.g., 5(a), 5(b), etc.) if Statuses, this column can the more than one Public, the of each of the status status applies, the of each of the status after tow whould be duplicated parcel has a single Public Land Trust Status, the value in it that exist for that parcel.
+Fee Owner Agency 1 TIMK using one of the following formats: (1) 2-3-04-005-0000 (1) 2-3-04-005 12 Tax Map Key 2 The island on which the parcel is located Island 3 Parcel area in arrese entered to the nearest 0.0001 acres Parcel Acreage 4 Public Land Trust Status of When a single parcel lists the parcel per Admission multiple Public Land Trust Act (e.g., 5(a), 5(b), etc.), if Statuses, this column can the more than one Public, the of each of the statuses, if I row should be duplicated parcel has a single Public.
+In a status applies, the order to represent the acte of the statuses.
+If I row should be duplicated parcel has a single Public Land Trust Status, the value in it has exist for that parcel.
 Parcel Acreage column.
 Valid values are.
-5(a), 5(b), 5(c), 5(d), 5(e), Pt- 88-233, Acquired after 8/59 Parcel Acreage Public Land Trust Status 5 5 E E E E Public Land Trust Status o For example Public Land Trust Status Method of Determination 7 A free-form field to describe the parcel as the agenty sees fit.
-For sample, 'Aloha Stadium' or 'Olea Forest Park Hesenve' Parcel Description 89 A free-form field to Unencumbered parcel area in acres Date parcel was Acquisition Deed Notes that will be describe the parel as entered to the nearest 0,0001 acquired in number viewable by all use the agency sees fit.
+5(a), 5(b), 5(c), 5(d), 5(e), Pu- 88 233, Acquired after 8/59 Parcel Acreage Public Land Trust Status 5 5 E E E E Public Land Trust Status o For example Public Land Trust Status Method of Determination 7 A free-form field to describe the parcel as the agenry sees fit.
+For example, 'Aloha Stadium' or 'Olea Forest Park Reserve' Parcel Description 8 A free-form field to Unencumbered parcel area in acres Date parcel was Acquisition Deed Notes that will be describe the parel as entered to the nearest 0,0001 acquired in number viewable by all use the agency sees fit.
 For acres, For example, 4 only a portion of the parcel is ancumbered, and if the iemaning Forest Park Reserve this field should be filled in.
-Unencumbered Acreage 9 Date parcel was acquired in format MM/DD/YYYY Acquired Date Acquisition 10 Acquisition Deed number Acquisition Deed 11 χ.
-User Notes 12 Notes that are only visible to state/county/linis column can he use agencies via the admin interface conjunction with a TMK describe and that does a TMK of the own, but is physically adjacent to a TMK.
-For example, Diseas waits his dar edgale sas a valie and, in these columns of the own to be State land, in these than the TMK of the own to be state land, in these states and the TMK opporties that for the own the own of the own of the own Agency Notes 13 If This column can be use conjunction with a TMK describe land that does a TMK of it's comp but by hysically adjacent to a TMK.
-For example, DL sea walls that are adjac properties that may orn be State land, in these DLNH populates the TMK specifies "Seaward of"; relation to the adjacent that any continue that the specifies "Seaward of"; relation to the adjacent Geographic Relation 14

-Secondary: Fields that are very important in supporting the goals of this system.
-Heads may be important but may not be tracked by all agencies.
+Unencumbered Acreage 9 Date parcel was acquired in format MM/DD/YYYY Acquired Date Acquisition 10 Acquisition Deed Acquisition Deed = a a company of the co User Notes 12 Notes that are only visible to state/county/linis column can he use agencies via the admin interface conjunction with a TIMK agencies via the admin interface describe and that does a TIMK of the some but is physically adjacent to a TIMK.
+For example, Digitally adjacent to a sea valis that are adjacent so he State land, in these that the state of the season of the Agency Notes 13 If This column can be use conjunction with a TMK describe land that does a TMK of it's own, but is physically adjacent to a TMK.
+For example, DL sea walls that are adjac properties that may orn be State land, in these DLNR populates the TMK specifies "Seaward of"; relation to the adjacent TMK a specifies "Seaward of"; relation to the adjacent Geographic Relation 14 a surviva successfully import with the administration of the post of Secondary.
+Fields that are very important in supporting the goals of the system.
+Finds may be important but may not be tracked by all agencies.
 Provide if available and/or applicable.
-The system of the tracked by all agencies.
-Provide if available and/or applicable use one or en more of these orange-object fields as an alternate means of dentifying the agency.
+Provide if available and/or applicable one or more of these orange-polived fields as an alternate means of dentifying the laternate means of the laternate means of the laternate means of the laternate dentifying the laternate means of the laternate dentifying the later --